JojiiOfficial/ZimWiki/README.md

 ```

 # Usage
-Your `LibraryPath` must contain your .zim files inside it.
+Your `LibraryPath` must contain your .zim files inside it, you can also link them using symlinks.
 Run the binary and go to `https://localhost:Port`

 # Features